RapidFireDevelopmentTutorial/spring-boot-mongodb-reactive/README.md

 # Vehicle Tracking with Spring Boot Reactive

-This example application will consume vehicle positional GPS data from RabbitMQ, save the data into MongoDB and process the messages and publish via web sockets and HTTP streams.
+This example application will consume vehicle positional GPS data from RabbitMQ, save the data into MongoDB, process the messages and publish via web sockets and HTTP streams.

 * Spring Data Reactive MongoDB
 * Reactive WebSocket